-Other users have access to WSR-88D base data, as well as a predefined set of base and derived products from the RPG.
+Main Slide: Other users have access to WSR-88D base data, as well as a predefined set of base and derived products from the RPG.
 Access for these users outside the three agencies can be achieved in a variety of ways depending on their needs.
-Use the buttons above the image to learn more about how these users access radar data.
+Use the buttons on the left to learn more about how these users access radar data.